-Sandwiched between the Arabian Sea, the Indian Ocean, and the Bay of Bengal, South India has been blessed with rich and bountiful coastline.
-Best beaches in South India have immense natural beauty and tranquil atmosphere.
-Some of the most popular states of South India like Tamil Nadu, Kerala, Karnataka, Pondicherry and Andhra Pradesh have paradisiacal beaches.
+Sandwiched between the Arabian Sea, the Indian Ocean, and the Bay of Bengal, South India has been blessed with a rich and bountiful coastline.
+The best beaches in South India have immense natural beauty and a tranquil atmosphere.
+Some of the most popular states of South India like Tamil Nadu, Kerala, Karnataka, Pondicherry, and Andhra Pradesh have paradisiacal beaches.

-List of top 21 best beaches in South India:
+List of the top 21 best beaches in South India:

 Marina Beach, Chennai

 Known to be the second largest beach in the world, Marina beach of Chennai offers unmissable sunrise and sunset views.
 The beach receives thousands of locals and tourists on a daily basis.
 As the sea waters are challenging, bathing and swimming are not recommended.
 Take a walk on the clean golden sand and savor the relaxing atmosphere.
 Kids can enjoy kite flying and pony rides.

 In the evening, do not miss eating special crispy murukku and sunal being sold by hawkers on the beach.
 Placed along the Bay of Bengal, Marina is known to be one of the most famous South Indian beaches.
 Close to the beach are a number of historical monuments that one can explore.
 Get your hands on some wonderful knick-knacks from the local market, near the beach.